-Well, first of all, it’s not your fault!
+Well, first of all, it’s none of your fault!
 In all probability someone is trying to trick you and steal your money.
 If you get calls from phone numbers beginning with country codes of Burundi (+257), Malawi (+265), Pakistan (+92), Russia (+7), Nigeria (+234), Tunisia (+216), Belarus (+375) etc.; do not pick such calls if the number is unknown to you.
 These calls are part of a scam that has been in existence since early 2000s.
 The scam is said to be originated in Japan and it used to be called Wangiri.
 The word wangiri is Japanese means one ring and cut.
 And this is exactly what the scammers do.

-How does One Ring Scam Work?
+How does the One Ring Scam Work?

-The scammer will hire a international premium rate number (IPRN) from a phone company.
+The scammer will hire an international premium rate number (IPRN) from a local phone company.
 After this, the scammer will give you one ring and then disconnect the call.
 You will think that you missed an important call (that too a call from foreign country! it must be important! –that’s how a lot of people think).
 So, you will call back on the same number and your call will be taken.
 Usually, nobody will talk to you from the other side and you’ll keep on saying something like “hello, hello, hello, is anybody there?!“.
-Eventually, getting no answer, you will get frustrated and hit the disconnect button on your mobile phone.
-But by then you would have lost quite a bit of money.
+Eventually, receiving no answer, you will get frustrated and hit the disconnect button on your mobile phone.
+However, by then you would have lost quite a bit of money.

 Sometimes, these scam number will redirect your call to other very expensive numbers which offer adult content.
 The longer you stay on call, the higher you’ll be charged.
 To keep you on call for longer period, please-hold-the-line music could also be played until you get frustrated and cut the call yourself.

-In addition to missed calls, you may also receive SMS/WhatsApp/Email that would ask you to “please urgently call back” on a given (fraud) number.
+In addition to the missed calls, you may also receive SMS/WhatsApp/Email that would ask you to “please urgently call back” on a given (fraud) number.

 You call and you lose money!